Regulation of Expression of Cellulosomal Cellulase and ...

 MATERIALS AND METHODS

-C. cellulovorans ATCC was used as the source of genomic DNA and total RNA.
-The organism was grown under strictly anaerobic conditions at 37°C in round-bottom flasks containing a previously described medium (28, 30), which included either di- or monomeric sugars (fructose, glucose, mannose and galactose, lactose, maltose, sucrose, and cellobiose; 0.5%, wt/vol) or polymeric sugars (microcrystalline cellulose [Avicel], locust bean gum, xylan, and pectin; 1%, wt/vol).
-Avicel was purchased from FMC Corporation.
-Locust bean gum, xylan (birch wood), and pectin (apples) were purchased from Sigma.
+C. cellulovorans ATCC served as the origin for genomic DNA and total RNA.
+The organism was maintained in strictly anaerobic conditions at 37°C within round-bottom flasks containing a previously established medium, incorporating either di- or monomeric sugars (including fructose, glucose, mannose, galactose, lactose, maltose, sucrose, and cellobiose at 0.5%, wt/vol) or polymeric sugars (such as microcrystalline cellulose [Avicel], locust bean gum, xylan, and pectin at 1%, wt/vol).
+Procurement of Avicel was through FMC Corporation, while locust bean gum, xylan (from birch wood), and pectin (from apples) were sourced from Sigma.

-The determination of cell mass in cultures grown with cellobiose, cellulose, locust bean gum, pectin, and xylan was based on bacterial-protein estimation as described by Bensadoun and Weinstein (3; see also reference 5).
-A 500-μl aliquot was centrifuged for 10 min at 13,000 × g.
-The pellets were washed with 500 μl of sodium phosphate buffer (50 mM, pH 7.0) and incubated with 400 μl of sodium deoxycholate (2%) for 20 min.
-One hundred microliters of trichloroacetic acid (24%) was added to the suspension, which was centrifuged at 13,000 × g for 10 min.
-The protein concentration was measured by using the BCA Compat-Able protein assay kit (Pierce) with bovine serum albumin as the standard.
+Cell mass was evaluated in cultures cultivated with substrates such as cellobiose, cellulose, locust bean gum, pectin, and xylan based on the bacterial protein estimation method described by Bensadoun and Weinstein.
+A 500-µl aliquot underwent centrifugation for 10 minutes at 13,000 g.
+The pellets were subsequently washed with sodium phosphate buffer (50 mM, pH 7.0) and incubated in sodium deoxycholate (2%) for 20 minutes.
+The mixture was treated with trichloroacetic acid (24%) and then centrifuged.
+The concentration of protein was measured using the BCA Compat-Able protein assay kit (Pierce), leveraging bovine serum albumin as the standard.

-Chromosomal DNA of C. cellulovorans was isolated by using a genomic DNA purification kit (Promega) according to the manufacturer's instructions.
-Total RNA was extracted from C. cellulovorans broth cultures by using an RNeasy kit (QIAGEN) with the additional step of treatment with RNAlater RNA stabilization reagent (Ambion), and RNase-free DNase (Promega) according to the manufacturers' instructions.
+Genomic DNA was isolated from C. cellulovorans utilizing a genomic DNA purification kit (Promega), following the manufacturer’s protocol.
+For total RNA extraction from C. cellulovorans cultures, an RNeasy kit (QIAGEN) was utilized, which included a treatment step with RNAlater RNA stabilization reagent (Ambion) and RNase-free DNase (Promega), adhering to the manufacturers' instructions.

 TABLE 1.